|Email and Chat

 While CyberGhost focused on privacy and security from day one, Crossrider started out as a company that distributed browser extensions and developed ad tech products.
 Quite the opposite of what we did.

-Ultimately, choosing a good VPN all comes down to trust, which is a subjective topic that only you can decide.
+Ultimately, choosing a good VPN largely comes down to trust, which is a subjective topic that only you can decide.
+So now let’s examine the VPN itself.

 CyberGhost price and refund policy

-The cheapest that you can get CyberGhost for right now is $2.75 per month, but you’ll have to purchase the three-year plan.
-Monthly plans will be significantly more money at $12.99 per month, as you can see below.
+The cheapest that you can get CyberGhost for right now is $2.19 per month, but you’ll have to purchase the 2 Years + 2 Months plan.
+Monthly plans will be significantly more money at $12.49 per month, with the 6 Months plan at $6.99 per month, as you can see below.

-This is on the lower end of the price spectrum, particularly for the longer-duration plans.
-This makes CyberGhost one of many cheap VPN services.
+This is on the lower end of the price spectrum, particularly for the longer plans.
+This makes CyberGhost one of many cheap VPN providers.

 The key question with pricing is always value, or what you get for your money.
-I’d say there are other VPNs that offer more value with certain coupons (see the ExpressVPN coupon for example).
+I’d say there are other VPNs that offer more value with certain coupons.
+NordVPN is comparably priced to CyberGhost, and they also offer a NordVPN coupon for more savings.
+Similarly, Surfshark is also another cheap option, as we noted in our Surfshark vs CyberGhost comparison.

 Refund policy – CyberGhost offers two different refund windows, depending on the subscription plan you choose: